shenwei356/LexicMap/docs/content/faqs/_index.md

 ### What is not the pident 100% when aligning with a sequence from the reference genomes?

 It happens if there are some degenerate bases (e.g., `N`) in the query sequence.
 In the indexing step, all degenerate bases are converted to their lexicographic first bases.
-E.g., N is converted to A.
+E.g., `N` is converted to `A`.
 While for the query sequences, we don't convert them.